 Getting ready for Brexit

 We know many of our customers are thinking about what’s going to happen when the UK leaves the European Union (EU).
-We’re already hard at work behind the scenes to make sure there is minimal disruption for our customers.
-Here, you’ll find information about our plan* to make sure we can continue to serve European Economic Area (EEA) customers after Brexit.
+We’re hard at work behind the scenes to make sure there is minimal disruption for our customers.
+Here, you’ll find information about our plan to make sure we can continue to serve European Economic Area (EEA) customers after Brexit.

 Background to Brexit

 The UK is due to leave the EU on 29 March 2019.
-At the moment, we use EU passporting rights to carry out business in other countries that are part of the EU Single Market**.
-When the UK leaves the EU, we won’t have those rights anymore – unless they end up being included as part of transition arrangements or the UK and EU come to another arrangement to maintain access to the EU Single Market.
+At the moment, we use EU passporting rights to carry out business in other countries that are part of the European Single Market*.
+When the UK leaves the EU, we won’t have those rights anymore – unless they end up being included as part of transition arrangements or the UK and EU come to another arrangement to maintain access to the European Single Market.

 Our business in Europe